Kentucky Notary FAQs

 Does Kentucky require a notary journal?

-Not by law, but it is highly recommended by the state as a way to help record all notarial acts in case you ever need to testify in court.
+Not by law, but it is highly recommended for best practice to record all notarial acts in case you ever need to testify in court.
 That’s why we include a notary record keeping journal in our complete notary package.

 Does Kentucky require a notary stamp?